daniela-matos/bike_city_tableau/README.md

 ### Tecnology

 * Jupyter Notebook and Python to concatenate and clean the data.
-* Tableau to create two Dashbords and one Story.
+* Tableau to create two Dashboards and one Story.

 ### Analisys

 * The total number of trips have increased year on year.
-In 2019 the total number of rides incresed 51,055 compared to 2018.
+In 2019 the total number of rides increased 51,055 compared to 2018.
 * Most users have the annual membership, are between 21 and 55 years old and are male (more than 70%).
 * Grove St. Path is the most popular station.
 * During summer, from June and October, is the period where more trips are observed.